 "Academic Misconduct" is the term the University uses to describe cheating.
-Types of cheating are listed in the Student Academic Misconduct Regulations of University Council.
+Types of cheating are listed in the Regulations on Student Academic Misconduct.
 There is an onus on every student to become informed about academic misconduct.

-When an instructor believes a student is guilty of academic misconduct, the following procedures are used:
+When an instructor believes a student has committed academic misconduct, the following procedures are followed:

-Informal procedure:
+Informal resolution: